knative/docs/docs/install/installing-istio.md

 ```

 After you install the cluster local gateway, your service and deployment for the local gateway are both named `cluster-local-gateway`.
-You do not need to update the `config-istio` configmap under the `knative-serving` namespace, because Knative Serving can use
-the local gateway cluster-local-gateway by default.

 ### Updating the `config-istio` configmap to use a non-default local gateway

 If you create a custom service and deployment for local gateway with a name other than `cluster-local-gateway`, you
 need to update gateway configmap `config-istio` under the `knative-serving` namespace.

-1. Edit the 1config-istio1 configmap:
+1. Edit the `config-istio` configmap:

 ```shell
 kubectl edit configmap config-istio -n knative-serving
 ```

 2. Replace the `local-gateway.knative-serving.cluster-local-gateway` field with the custom service.
-If you name both
+As an example, if you name both
 the service and deployment `custom-local-gateway` under the namespace `istio-system`, it should be updated to:

 ```
 custom-local-gateway.istio-system.svc.cluster.local
 ```

-If both the custom service and deployment are labeled with `custom: custom-local-gateway`, not the default
+As an example, if both the custom service and deployment are labeled with `custom: custom-local-gateway`, not the default
-`istio: cluster-local-gateway`, you need to update gateway instance `cluster-local-gateway` in the `knative-serving` namespace:
+`istio: cluster-local-gateway`, you must update gateway instance `cluster-local-gateway` in the `knative-serving` namespace:

 ```shell
 kubectl edit gateway cluster-local-gateway -n knative-serving